pavkids84-dev/cloud-infrastructure-labs/README.md

 terraform/
 ```

-They should not exist only as placeholders.
+They should not exist only as empty placeholders.

 ---